French carved 19th century gilded wood floor mirror

 Description

-Stunning 19th-century large French mirror with a handcrafted carved and gilded wooden frame adorned with gold leaves, featuring a bowed, embroidered crest with deep scrollwork and botanical carvings.
+Stunning 19th-century large French mirror with a handcrafted carved and gilded wooden frame adorned with gold leaves, featuring an arched, upholstered crest with deep scrollwork and botanical carvings.

 Good condition, originating from an antique palace in central Milan.
-This antique mirror can lean against a wall.
-Decoratively hand-carved flowers and leaves in the Louis Philippe style with bead elements.
+This antique mirror can be leaned against a wall.
+Decoratively hand-carved flowers and leaves in the Louis-Philippe style with beaded elements.

 Stylish antique furniture and accessories can be an excellent idea for interior decoration.
 Today, there is a growing appreciation for high-quality vintage items that possess character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.